iechor/docs/content/desktop/use-desktop/container.md

 ---
-description: Understand what you can do with the Containers view on Docker Dashboard
+description: Understand what you can do with the Containers view on iEchor Dashboard
-keywords: Docker Dashboard, manage, containers, gui, dashboard, images, user manual
+keywords: iEchor Dashboard, manage, containers, gui, dashboard, images, user manual
-title: Explore the Containers view in Docker Desktop
+title: Explore the Containers view in iEchor Desktop
 ---

 The **Containers** view lists all your running containers and applications.
 You must have running or stopped containers and applications to see them listed.